qifanyyy/191qifanyu/README.md

 The answer to the fourth git status:
 On branch master

-On branch master
-Changes to be committed:
-  (use "git reset HEAD <file>..." to unstage)
+Changes not staged for commit:
+  (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

 	modified:   1.txt

-git status:
+no changes added to commit (use "git add" and/or "git commit -a") git status:
 On branch master
 nothing to commit, working tree clean